stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 }
 ```

-There is an argument that property access of such cases pose readability issues.
+It was argued that these cases pose readability issues.

 ``` swift
 let selection = Selection.range(from: 1, to: 2)